 What caused the crash?
 A Securities and Exchange Commission study concluded that it was traders' fears over the impact of anti-takeover legislation that was moving through the House Ways and Means Committee.
-The bill was first introduced on Tuesday, October 13, and passed on October 15.
+The bill was first introduced on Tuesday, October 13 and passed on October 15.
 In just those three days, stock prices fell more than 10 percent, the largest three-day drop in 50 years.
-Furthermore, the stocks that fell the most were the companies that would have been hurt the most by the legislation.
+The stocks that fell the most were the companies that would have been hurt most by the legislation.

 There were other contributing factors, as well.
 Computerized stock trading programs made the sell-off worse.
 They had set-points that automatically called in sell orders when the market dropped by a certain percentage.
 Dealers on the New York Stock Exchange were overwhelmed when all these programs acted at once.
 They couldn't find enough buyers for some stocks.
 As a result, the stock exchange halted trading.

 Another contributing factor was an announcement on October 16 by Treasury Secretary James Baker.
-He said the United States might let the value of the dollar fall.
+According to CNBC’s "Charting the Dow," on October 17, 2007, he said the United States might let the value of the dollar fall.
 Baker wanted to make U.S. stock prices cheaper for foreign investors, many of whom started to sell.
 Baker thought that a lower dollar would help reduce the alarming rise in the U.S. trade deficit.

 Many feared the crash would cause a recession.
 But the Federal Reserve started pumping money into banks.
 As a result, the market stabilized.
 By the end of October, the Dow had already risen 15 percent higher.
 It spent the rest of the year in a narrow trading range, between 1,776 and 2,014.
 It was a precursor to the 1989 Savings and Loan Crisis and the 1990-1991 recession.